krishnasrujan/Leaf-Disease-Prediction/README.md

 Dataset link: https://www.kaggle.com/shayanriyaz/riceleafs

 # Stage 2
-Found a dataset on kaggle called Plant Village which consists of 15 types of plant disease types.
+Found a dataset on kaggle called Plant Village which consists of 15 types of plant diseases.
+Dataset link: https://www.kaggle.com/emmarex/plantdisease

-Build models to predict these plat disease types.
-I have tried with varioud image sizes and epochs by setting learning rate are 0.0003.
+Buildt model to predict these plat disease types.
+I have tried with various image sizes and epochs by setting learning rate as 0.0003.
 I have also used tranfer learning techniques such as Inception V3 and ResNet.
 Below are the reports of my trials.

-Dataset link: https://www.kaggle.com/emmarex/plantdisease

   # Custom Built Model
   Model Summary